vamsy-kartikeya/data-structures-and-algorithms/README.md

 ## License

-This project is licensed under Creative Common Attribution-NonCommercial- NoDerivs 3.0 License.
+This project is licensed under Creative Common Attribution-NonCommercial-NoDerivatives 4.0 International License.
 See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgments